-This policy applies to all Council employees and all Councillors of the Council.
+This policy applies to all Council and Aerodrome Company employees and all Councillors of the Council.

-Making a complaint
+People can make a complaint:

+- by telephone or in person

+- by email or online, via council's website

+- in writing, addressed to the CEO

+- anonymously

-- All complaints must be made in writing using the Council approved complaint form and addressed to the CEO. - By lodging the complaint in writing, this will assist the Council in understanding the nature of the complaint and any outcome sought by the complainant. - A complaint lodged on behalf of a person by a professional advisor; e.g. solicitor or accountant, will be responded to that advisor. - A complaint lodged by a person as an agent for an affected person, will be responded to directly to the affected person and not to the agent unless a letter of authority instructs otherwise. - Where complaints relate to individual officers or Councillors, regard will be given to the Employees Code of Conduct or Councillors Code of Conduct. - If the complaint contains allegations of criminal, corrupt or serious improper conduct, it will be referred to the CEO for consideration, including whether it should be referred to the relevant authority.
+By lodging the complaint in writing, this will assist the Council in understanding the nature of the complaint and any outcome sought by the complainant.

+A complaint lodged on behalf of a person by a professional advisor; e.g. solicitor or accountant, will be responded to that advisor.

+A complaint lodged by a person as an agent for an affected person, will be responded to directly to the affected person and not to the agent unless a letter of authority instructs otherwise.

+Where complaints relate to individual officers or Councillors, regard will be given to the Employees Code of Conduct or Councillors Code of Conduct.

+If the complaint contains allegations of criminal, corrupt or serious improper conduct, it will be referred to the CEO for consideration, including whether it should be referred to the relevant authority.

+Human rights complaint has to be made to the Commissioner as per the requirements of section 65 of Human Rights Act 2019 if the complainant has not received any response or received inadequate response from Council within 45 days.

-Complaint handling framework
+7.1 Complaint handling framework